Creating a valuable generative AI service requires you to think in terms of interfaces with the user and a flywheel that drives your data engine.

 Finding Inopia: A blast from the past on APIs.
 Old blog posts live for a very long time! #apis #oldblogs

-This is yesterday's BBC headline for the news that Lee Se-dol, the Go grandmaster who was the last person to defeat Google's Alpha Go is retiring from the professional Go Game.
+This is the BBC headline for the news that Lee Se-dol, the Go grandmaster who was the last person to defeat Google's Alpha Go is retiring from the professional Go Game.
 It's genuinely sad to see.
-On the one hand it is very understandable that someone at the height of their craft finds it a … Continue reading Go master quits because AI ‘cannot be defeated’
+On the one hand, it is very understandable that someone at the height of their craft finds it a … Continue reading Go master quits because AI ‘cannot be defeated’